lsst/felis/README.md

     A textual description of this schema

   - `tables`
-    the list of tables in the schema.
+    The list of tables in the schema.
 A schema MUST have one or more tables.

+  - `version`
+    Optional schema version description.

 Schemas MAY in addition have any number of annotations which provide information about the group of tables.
 Annotations on a group of tables